zryska/Edge-Data-Store-Docs/Beta2/OpcUa/OpcUaOverview.md

 ## Configuration of OPC UA Data Selection

-In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the OPC UA connectivity to collect from the data sources.
+In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the OPC UA connectivity to collect from the data source.

 ### Procedure for Configuring OPC UA Data Selection